Start date: September 2018

-We look for students with drive, intelligence, vigour, and the right aptitude.
+We look for students with drive, intelligence, enthusiasm, and the right aptitude.
 To ensure we enroll students who meet those four criteria, we use the following methods to assess applications.

 Applicants should have a minimum of an Upper Second Class Bachelor’s Degree from a recognised UK University, or the overseas equivalent from a recognised higher education institution, in the following disciplines: economics, finance, mathematics, mathematical economics, econometrics, economic theory, statistics, and all engineering programmes, or any combination of those mentioned.
 Degrees from other disciplines may be considered if the applicant has a background in mathematics or econometrics.
 Applicants who have not received their final undergraduate degree must be able to prove their current grade average is a 2:1 or equivalent.
 We will not consider applicants with a degree result lower than an upper second-class degree.

 A professional statement is a key component of the application process, and must accompany the initial application.
-The statement will capture and articulate the motivation to pursue the MSc Finance, demonstrating an understanding of core finance/economics areas, feeding into a statement of well-researched and grounded short and long-term professional and personal objectives.
+The statement will capture and articulate the motivation to pursue the MSc Finance, demonstrating a clear interest in finance and economics, feeding into a statement of well-researched and grounded, short and long-term professional and personal objectives.
 We also require a copy of your CV.

 Online maths test

 Should you reach the next stage of the application process, we would invite you to complete a short online maths test.
 Please note that you do not need to prepare for this in advance.

 Applicants who meet the entry requirements, provide an appropriate professional statement, and pass the online maths test will be invited for an online interview via WePow.